Skip to content

 Known Limitations

-No related workflows identified from the current context.
+No related workflows specified in the current context.

 Setup Instructions

-• Ensure the credential has INSERT and UPDATE permissions
+• Ensure the credential has access to both required tables

 • Ensure ceaAlerts table exists with columns: phoneNumber, reason, priority, summary, profitSnapshot, status, id, createdAt